stonepros/stone/doc/releases/mimic.rst

     setting the joinable flag.
 This is useful mostly for testing so that a file system may be quickly brought down and deleted.

-  - New CephFS file system attributes session_timeout and session_autoclose
+  - New StoneFS file system attributes session_timeout and session_autoclose
     are configurable via `ceph fs set`.
 The MDS config options mds_session_timeout, mds_session_autoclose, and mds_max_file_size are now
     obsolete.